uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 s3cmd --configure [-c $HOME/profile_name]
 ```

 You can run the configuration either with or without the `[-c]` option.
 If you use it, a file named `profile_name` will be created in your home directory with your login credentials and other information.
 If you omit the `-c` option, a file called `$HOME/.s3cfg` will be created by default.
 This can be helpful if you have multiple S3 profiles you are using.
-If you use UAB LTS as your only S3 storage platform and are only managing a single account, it's suggested to omit the `-c` option.
-If you are a PI or data manager and are managing both a personal and lab/core LTS account, you will need to make a separate profile for each account.
+If you use UAB LTS as your only S3 storage platform and are only managing a single allocation, it's suggested to omit the `-c` option.
+If you are a PI or data manager and are managing both a personal and lab/core LTS allocation, you will need to make a separate profile for each allocation.

 <!-- markdownlint-disable MD046 -->
 !!! note